Bulletin for Students:

-- Attention Freshmen and Sophomores: check out exciting opportunities available through our unique BS/MS program
+- Check out these exciting opportunities available through our unique BS/MS program

 ACS Idaho Local Section

-The chemistry department at Idaho State University is an ACS approved department consisting of eleven tenure track faculty, four non-tenure track teaching faculty, and five staff members.
-Our main mission is to provide our students with the best possible education in chemical science through classroom, formal laboratory, and individual research laboratory instruction.
-We provide a quality footing in chemistry for several different majors including students in engineering and in the health related professions.
-We also offer several options for students interested in a major in Chemistry:
+The Chemistry Department at Idaho State University is an ACS accredited department consisting of nine tenured faculty, one tenure track faculty, nine non-tenured teaching faculty, and four staff members.
+Our mission is to provide our students with the best possible education in chemical science through instruction in the classroom, teaching laboratory, and research laboratory.
+We provide a foundation in chemistry to students across health, science, and engineering programs in addition to offering several undergraduate and graduate degree options in chemistry:

 - Bachelor of Arts in Chemistry